-If you installed b2evolution with all its demo contents (as recommended for a first installation), you have several Collections installed by default.
+If you installed b2evolution with all its demo contents, you now have several default Collections installed.
 Each collection contains a coherent set of data and/or features.
-For example a collection can be a blog.
+For example, one collection can be a blog.
 Another can be a photo gallery.
 Another can be an online manual.
-Another can be a forum.
+Another can be a forum…

 Home Page (NEW in v6)

 b2evolution v6 is configured by default to display a collection named "Home" and this collection is in turn configured to display a special Front Page that acts as a global site Home Page and looks like this:

 You will learn later how to customize the background image, the titles, the texts and even the features that appear on this page through a system of Widgets.
 You can also configure a different default collection, especially if you don’t want your site to have a Home Page such as this one.